docker/docs/docker-hub/convert-account.md

 ## Convert a Community account into an organization

-1. Ensure you have removed your user account from all teams, organizations, or companies and that you have a new Docker ID before you convert an account.
+1. Ensure you have removed your user account from any company or teams or organizations.
+Also make sure that you have a new Docker ID before you convert an account.
 See the [Prerequisites](#prerequisites) section for details.

 2. Click on your account name in the top navigation, then go to your **Account Settings**.